- About Us

 - News & Media

 The Dalai Lama Center held its inaugural Heart-Mind Conference at UBC Point Grey.
 The theme of this sold-out event was How Mindfulness Helps Children Thrive.
+After several years of research and development, the Heart-Mind Index was piloted in seven diverse communities in British Columbia.

 The Dalai Lama Center unveiled a Bold Vision for BC's Children and Youth.
 The plan sets out to answer the Dalai Lama's question: "How can we educate the hearts of children?"